avaneev/prvhash/README.md

 This core function can be arbitrarily scaled to any even-size variables:
 2-, 4-, 8-, 16-, 32-, 64-bit variable sizes were tested, with similar
 statistical results.
-Since mathematical structure of the function does not depend on the variable size, statistical analysis can be performed using smaller variable sizes, with the results being extrapolatable to larger variable sizes, with a high probability.
+Since mathematical structure of the function does not depend on the variable size (note that `rs` should ideally use bit-reversal which is invariant to register's size), statistical analysis can be performed using smaller variable sizes, with the results being extrapolatable to larger variable sizes, with a high probability.
 The `lcg - ~lcg` operation is equivalent to `lcg << 1 | 1` (or `lcg * 2 + 1`), but the former variant is slightly more efficient on average, in several use-cases.